 The Fallacy of Expert Government

 A recent development is that societies should be run by an expert government.
 In ancient times, Plato dreamed of such a government in The Republic, and the Chinese thought they had implemented such Dynasties through civil service tests.
-In the last hundred years this idea has been adopted by Socialists and referred to as "scientific socialism".
-In the US, the Progressives are the current socialist-centralist incarnation.
+In the last hundred years this idea has been adopted by Socialists and referred to as "scientific socialism" and called "Progressive".

 The problem is that intellectual activities based on analysis and logic are flawed in many ways that make their results unreliable for central control.
 The "hard" sciences compensate for these flaws by reductionism, severe attention to detail, and insistence on testable correspondence with reality.
 Other intellectual use of analysis and logic have no such checks.